mariscellaneous/RelativeAccumulation/README.md

-# Computing_Accum — Finding accumulation rates from OIB Snow Radar
+# Relative Accumulation — Finding accumulation rates from OIB Snow Radar

 This README describes how to: